wp-plugins/redirection-reporting/readme.txt

 = What does this plugin do? =

 This plugin simply reports on the redirection logs with day by day reporting.
+It will also archive off data from the redirection_log table to redirection_log_archive (if enabled) to help keep the table that the redirection plugin writes to small.

 = What date format should I be using? =